pahen/madge/README.md

 ## Graphviz (optional)

-> [Graphviz](http://www.graphviz.org/) is only required if you want to generate visual graphs in SVG format.
+> [Graphviz](http://www.graphviz.org/) is only required if you want to generate visual graphs (e.g. in SVG or DOT format).

 ### Mac OS X